h2oai/nitro/help/docs/guide/graphics.md

 ## Tick

 Set `mode='g-tick-x'` or `mode='g-tick-y'` to draw a sequence of ticks.
+The `tick-` mode is similar to the `bar-` mode, except that only the tip of the bar is drawn.

 For simple ticks, set `data=` to a sequence of normalized values.